This Page has been visited

 1433683times since Febuary 1998.

 Lecture Slides for Persuasive Advertising

 Scott Armstrong has provided the lecture slides he uses to teach the lessons in his book, Persuasive Advertising.
-He has been developing the slides over the past few years and uses them for lectures on specific topics as well as for the half-semester and full-semester advertising courses he teaches at The Wharton School.
+Over the past few years, he has been developing the slides and uses them for lectures on specific topics as well as for the half-semester and full-semester advertising courses he teaches at The Wharton School.
 The lectures provide links to tools, relevant commercials, print ads, and other sources.

 Self-learners are welcome to use them.
-The best procedure is to use the PPT slides in "Slide Show" mode and come up with your own answers before you read each section of Persuasive Advertising.
+The best procedure is to use the PPT slides in "Slide Show" mode and come up with your own answers before reading each section of Persuasive Advertising.

 Instructors are welcome to use them and modify them – as they see fit.
 They can be downloaded in PPT or PPTX format.
 Suggestions to instructors are provided to in the “Normal” view on PPT.
 You can run the lectures off AdPrin.com, as the commercials are linked to the slides.
 (In some cases for PCs, if you get a question about “Enable Editing” from your computer, check “yes.”)
 If you adapt the slides, could you include a byline on the first page such as: “Adapted from J. Scott Armstrong for use in lectures related to Persuasive Advertising."

 The following lectures are targeted to 80-minute lectures unless indicated in parentheses that they require 2 sessions.
 They allow for some discussion and applications during and at the end of the lectures.
 The material fits comfortably within a standard one-semester course that focuses on applications (see the Possible Course Outline in this site under “Educational Materials”).

 1:1-3 Information - Benefits, News & Product (Download: PPT, PPTX )